amandaghassaei/3d-mesh-utils/docs/README.md

 ▸ **calcEdgesFromNonIndexedFaces**(`mesh`): `Uint32Array`

-Returns the edges in the stl data (without duplicates).
+Returns the edges in the mesh data (without duplicates).
 Assumes mesh vertices are groups in sets of three to a face (triangle mesh).

 #### Parameters